mfeldbauer/bios611_project/README.md

 ``make figures/mrna_expression_heatmap_most_mutated_genes.png``

 ## How to run the shiny app containing an interactive expression heatmap:
 ``expression_heatmap_interactive.R`` creates a shiny app containing an interactive heatmap of mRNA expression.
-You can choose areas on the map that you want to look at further and the supmap will be displayed.
+You can choose areas on the map that you want to look at further and the submap will be displayed.

 In order to run this shiny app, run this command in your Rstudio terminal:

 ``make shiny_heatmap``

 Once it runs, open a new browser tab and go to ``localhost:8080``.
-You will be able to choose the subtype and which data you want to visualize.
+You will be able to zoom in on areas of the map which will produce a sub-heatmap.

 To close the connection, close the ``localhost:8080`` browser tab and click the stop sign in the upper corner of the Rstudio terminal.
 This is a necessary step if you want to run the other shiny app.